phantie/overloaded/README.rst

 ==============
 overloaded
 ==============
 Polymorphism in python!
-May overload functions and methods (static- and classmethods included).
+May overload functions and methods (including static- and classmethods).
 Supports complex type hinting.
 Does not modify original functions, classes and methods.

 All you need is an instance of Overloader: